ibm-cloud-docs/log-analysis/ingestion_key.md

 2. Log in to the region in the {{site.data.keyword.Bluemix_notm}} where the instance is running.
 Run the following command: [`ibmcloud login`](/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_login)

-3. Set the resource group where the instance is running.
+3. Set the resource group where the IBM Log Analysis with LogDNA instance is running.
 Run the following command: [`ibmcloud target`](/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_target) with the option `-g`.

     By default, the `default` resource group is set.

 4. Get the name of the API key that is associated with the IBM Log Analysis with LogDNA instance.
 Run the [`ibmcloud resource service-keys`](/docs/cli/reference/ibmcloud/cli_resource_group.html#ibmcloud_resource_service_instances) command:

     ```
-    ibmcloud resource service-instances
+    ibmcloud resource service-keys
     ```
-    {: pre}
+    {: codeblock}

     Identify the service key that is associated to your instance.